tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 I didn't say anything for a second because I was waiting for the pivot — the ‘so what's wrong with you?’
 It didn't come.
 She just ate and looked around the cafeteria, then looked back at me like she expected us to have a normal conversation, which we did.

-We talked about her, mostly, because she kept asking questions and I kept answering them and by the time the bell rang I had learned that she'd been at Bellhaven since freshman year, that she ran cross country badly and did it anyway, that she had a complicated relationship with her parents that she described as a work in progress, and that she spent most of her free time making strange plush animals out of felt and mismatched buttons: rabbits with too many eyes or foxes with stitched smiles.
+We talked about her, mostly, because she kept asking questions and I kept answering them and by the time the bell rang I had learned that she'd been at Bellhaven since middle school, that she ran cross country badly and did it anyway, that she had a complicated relationship with her parents that she described as a work in progress, and that she spent most of her free time making strange plush animals out of felt and mismatched buttons: rabbits with too many eyes or foxes with stitched smiles.

 Summer introduced me to Malcolm that Friday afternoon, which is when I found out about the van.